 We have identified six strategic pillars that are essential for businesses to tap into to overcome the growth dilemma:

 In this pillar, we investigate and establish your innovation strategy, and further align on future growth aspirations and how you can win in the market.

-We facilitate alignment among senior leadership about the size and boundaries of your innovation portfolio.
+In this pillar we facilitate alignment among senior leadership about the size and boundaries of your innovation portfolio.
 Which bets do you make?
 What are the boundaries for successful innovation?

-Formulating the alignment around how to fund your innovation activities and deciding who is making important investment decisions in your company.
+In this pillar we look at formulating the alignment around how to fund your innovation activities and deciding who is making important investment decisions in your company.

-How do you measure the success of your innovation activities and the ventures you build?
+In this pillar we look at how you measure the success of your innovation activities and the ventures you build?
 We help you align, and set your metrics for success.